-OutUK correspondent Rex Wockner visited South Africa earlier this year
+OutUK correspondent Rex Wockner has been visiting South Africa

-checking it as a gay holiday destination which offers a whole lot more than Mykonos or
+checking it out as a gay holiday destination, and thinks it offers a whole lot more than

 Key West.
 Here's his holiday diary.